 Just shy of his first birthday, we welcomed AJ home with a trach, a ventilator, g-tube and daily skilled nursing care.
 There were many new challenges and realities to adapt to, but being home was also amazing.
 Joy was hard won at times in our house, bu

-t when your smiling child beams all the tubes and wires fall away and you are left feeling the love that glues your family together.AJ at Home
+t when your smiling child beams all the tubes and wires fall away and you are left feeling the love that glues your family together.Breathe and Believe

 Life after the NICU did not slow down.
 We learned through unrelenting trial and error how to maintain a mini ICU in our living room, how to finance it through private insurance and Medicaid, how to manage constant PICU admissions, how to maintain a calendar filled with multiple doctor appointments and therapy sessions of every kind: feeding, speech, physical and occupational.
 Our son, who was given little chance of survival, slowly learned to walk, to speak, to eat and to breathe.
 As the years past, our fragile son grew stronger and piece by piece his medical technology fell away.
 When AJ was six years old he was decanulated, and his life with a trach was no more.
 AJ named the top three things he wanted to do now that he did not have a trach: He wanted a dog, he wanted to swim in a pool and he was excited to go to the beach.